ipikuka/recma-mdx-import-react/README.md

 - [`recma-mdx-import-media`](https://www.npmjs.com/package/recma-mdx-import-media)
   – Recma plugin to turn media relative paths into import declarations for both markdown and html syntax in MDX.
 - [`recma-mdx-import-react`](https://www.npmjs.com/package/recma-mdx-import-react)
-  – Recma plugin to ensure getting React from arguments and and inject it as property into the imported components in the compiled source.
+  – Recma plugin to ensure getting `React` instance from the arguments and to make the runtime props `{React, jsx, jsxs, jsxDev, Fragment}` is available in the dynamically imported components in the compiled source of MDX.

 ## License